UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

 - proper use of id and class attributes
 - the page does not reload by itself
 - the page should not need to be reloaded to work
-- use encapsulation (closure) and strict mode for Javascript code
+- use encapsulation (closure or Javascript module) and strict mode for Javascript code
 - use of JSHint to validate Javascript code
 - separates the **Frontend Controller** from **the Frontend API** as seen in the Javascript lab
 - correct coding style, indentation and comments (whenever appropriate)